Other sections in Access New Talent:

-Lancaster University Management School has over 200 students each year who are available to undertake placements with organisations.
-The placements are an assessed part of the student's course.
-Placements can be of 12, six or three months' duration.
+Every year we have over 200 undergraduate students who are available to participate in placements with organisations.
+The students are assessed as part of their course, and the placements can be three, six or twelve months long.

-Most undergraduates requiring placements are taking a general management degree called the BBA in Management or the BBA in European Management.
-Other students come from more specialised areas such as Marketing Management, Management Science, Operations Management, Management and Entrepreneurship and Management and Organisations.
+Many of our undergraduate placement students study on our general management degrees such as the BBA in Management or the BBA in International Business Management.
+Some of our students also come from more specialised areas such as Marketing Management, Business Analytics and Consultancy, Accounting and Finance, Economics, Management and IT, Management and Entrepreneurship and Management and Organisational Behaviour.